AdaCore/gnatstudio/docs/users_guide/debugging.rst

   component.

 :menuselection:`Set value of *component*`
   Sets the value of a selected component.
-This opens an entry box where you can enter the new value of a variable/component.
+This opens an entry box where you can enter the new value of a variable or component.
 The underlying debugger does not perform any type or range checking on the value entered.

 :menuselection:`Update Value`
   Refreshes the value displayed in the selected item.